 Date(s) and method of most recent spring abundance assessment for wolves: No spring abundance surveys have been conducted for wolves in Unit 1A or within the entire IM area.
 However, we continue to maintain a trail camera array on Gravina Island with cameras installed at locations previously identified as most commonly travelled by wolves (Figure 6).
-Some camera locations were treated with small amounts of gland lure as an attractant to increase the chance of obtaining clear pictures.
+Some camera locations were treated with small amounts of gland lure as an attractant to increase the chance of obtaining clear pictures if wolves are in the area.
 No bait was used at any sites.
 The objective is to identify individual wolves to obtain minimum counts of wolves inhabiting the island for comparison over time.
 We opportunistically checked cameras from the road system by land vehicle and boat.
 We reviewed and catalogued pictures by camera location, tabulated by date stamp, and any animals captured on camera were noted.
 Pictures of wolves were catalogued and compared from all camera locations in an attempt to distinguish individual animals using hair color and pattern, relative body size, and pup/adult age class.
-Deer and black bears were also commonly photographed, and those images may be useful for monitoring trends in those species.
+Deer and black bears were also commonly photographed, and those images may be useful for monitoring trends (such as deer per day) in those species.
 Black bears are not targeted by this IM program so no attempt was made to monitor changes in abundance.